K-miran/UTMSR_HEmpute/HEmpute-Test/README.md

 # HEmpute-Test: Secure Imputation via Homomorphic Encryption

 HEmpute-Test provides a C++ implementation of secure genotype imputation protocol using the trained linear models from HEmpute-Train.
-We present two solutions based on homomorphic encryption frameworks - BFV and CKKS.
+We present two solutions based on homomorphic encryption frameworks - BFV[https://eprint.iacr.org/2012/144](https://eprint.iacr.org/2012/144) and CKKS[https://eprint.iacr.org/2016/421](https://eprint.iacr.org/2016/421).
+Our secure imputation protocols are implemented with Microsoft SEAL version 3.4, which includes implementations of BFV and CKKS.

 ## Table of Contents
 - [Data Description](#data-description)